Frequently Asked Questions

 - What is a 'Non-Collision' (Repair Estimate)?

 This is a repair estimate on a vehicle that was not being operated when the damage occurred.
-It’s very often associated with comprehensive claims like vandalism.
+It’s often associated with comprehensive claims like vandalism.

 - What does 'Motor Vehicle Department' mean?